A Black woman is suing Fort Worth following 'unlawful' home raid, lawsuit says

 (CNN)A peaceful night eating dinner became an hours-long nightmare for Nelda Price and her husband.

-Price was in her nightgown and her husband was in his pajamas when Fort Worth police officers "smashed in the doors of the residence and stormed into the house with guns drawn" on March 11, according to a lawsuit filed by Price on behalf of her and her late husband, John.
+Price was in her nightgown and her husband was in his pajamas when Fort Worth police officers "smashed in the doors of the residence and stormed into the house with guns drawn" on March 11, according to a lawsuit filed by Price against the city of Fort Worth on behalf of her and her late husband, John.

 The two 69-year-olds, who are Black, were not given verbal warning before police busted through their front door, the lawsuit claims.
 They were zip-cuffed on their front yard for hours as officers ransacked their home, the suit says.